demisto/content/Packs/ThreatConnect/Integrations/ThreatConnectV3/README.md

 | TC.Group.SecurityLevel | string | The security label of the group. |
 | TC.Group.ID | string | The ID of the group. |

-## Breaking changes from the previous version of this integration - ThreatConnect v3
-%%FILL HERE%%
-The following sections list the changes in this version.

 ### Arguments
 #### The following arguments were removed in this version: